 197 Arrange medical examinations and biological monitoring as soon as possible after work has been identified as lead-risk work

-198 Ensure biological monitoring is carried out at certain intervals depending on blood lead levels (see reg for details) - the specific levels have been amended to take effect two years from the commencement of the Amendment (June 2020)
+198 Ensure biological monitoring is carried out at certain intervals depending on blood lead levels in workers (see reg for details) - the specific levels have been amended to take effect two years from the commencement of the Amendment (June 2020)

 200 Provide for any worker removed from lead-risk work to have a medical examination by a registered medical practitioner within 7 days after removal